flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 ## PointNet

 PointNet was one of the first deep learning solutions to directly process raw point clouds without requiring a voxelization or projection step into a structure input.
-It addressed th ekey challenge of permutation invariance, developing a technique that enabled a model to learn outputs that are the sme regardless of the order points are inputted.
+It addressed the key challenge of permutation invariance, developing a technique that enabled a model to learn outputs that are the sme regardless of the order points are inputted.

 ### PointNet++